2025 FIFA Club World Cup final: Chelsea

 Chelsea qualified for the tournament as the winners of the 2020–21 UEFA Champions League.
 They entered the tournament having recently won the 2024–25 UEFA Conference League, becoming the first club to win all four major European trophies and all three of the current European competitions.
 They were drawn into group D alongside Flamengo, Los Angeles FC, and Espérance de Tunis.
 In the opening match, Chelsea beat Los Angeles FC 2–0, with goals coming from Pedro Neto and Enzo Fernández.
 Chelsea were defeated 3–1 by Flamengo in the second match, a result that meant Chelsea would at best finish second in the group.
 In the final game, Chelsea were up against fellow knockout stage hopefuls Espérance de Tunis.
 Chelsea won 3–0, with goals from Tosin Adarabioyo and Tyrique George, alongside new signing Liam Delap's debut goal.
 The result secured Chelsea's place in the knockout stage as the second placed team in Group D.

 In the round of 16, Chelsea faced Benfica, the winners of Group C. Chelsea gained the lead via a free-kick goal from captain Reece James, before the match was halted due to lightning for nearly two hours.
 A late Ángel Di María penalty sent the game to extra time, where Chelsea goals from Christopher Nkunku, Pedro Neto, and Kiernan Dewsbury-Hall saw the Blues come out 4–1 winners.
-In the quarter-finals, Chelsea faced Palmeiras in a rematch of the 2021 FIFA Club World Cup final, which Chelsea had previously won 2–1.
+In the quarterfinals, Chelsea faced Palmeiras in a rematch of the 2021 FIFA Club World Cup final, which Chelsea had previously won 2–1.
 The result would be identical.
 Cole Palmer opened the scoring with his first goal of the tournament, before Estêvão Willian scored the equalizer in what would be his final appearance for Palmeiras before moving to Chelsea.
 Chelsea's winner came via an own goal by Palmeiras goalkeeper Weverton.
-In the semi-finals, Chelsea faced another Brazilian side Fluminense, the last remaining non-European team in the tournament.
+In the semifinals, Chelsea faced another Brazilian side Fluminense, the last remaining non-European team in the tournament.
 Chelsea won 2–0 with a brace by newly signed and registered João Pedro, a product of the Fluminense academy.